2020 Investment Outlook: The World’s Next Big Digital Platform

 GURUSHINA: Yeah.
 And since you mentioned the election year, the question is...
 Okay, it's election year in the U.S. Investors are naturally a little bit nervous, concerned about potential volatility.
 So do you have any specific portfolio recommendations for this year?

 VAN ECK: Right, well I said at the beginning, this is uncomfortable, stay invested.
 Investors don't like it.
 And they didn't do this in 2019, right?
 It was a risk off year.
 More flows into fixed income than into equities.
 Look, I understand the concern about volatility, which can either come from the election cycle in the U.S. or also valuations are high for equities.
 I mean there's no doubt about it.
 And that leads many people to, therefore, be cautious.
 But valuation is the most unreliable, misunderstood indicator for how financial markets might behave.
 In the long term it's right.
 In the short term, it's completely misleading.

 So, how do we suggest investors deal with volatility?
-The way we deal with it, in what I would call are smart beta ETFs, is the way we designed some of the ETFs, like our U.S. equity moat strategy, is by including stocks or components in those ETFs that aren't themselves overpriced, because you find pockets of the markets that are overpriced and if you can take those out of your index, when they get rebalanced on a quarterly basis, that's been our approach and that approach has worked this year.
+The way we deal with it, in what I would call are smart beta ETFs, is the way we designed some of the ETFs, like our U.S. equity moat strategy (we also have a dividend strategy), is by including stocks or components in those ETFs that aren't themselves overpriced, because you find pockets of the markets that are overpriced and if you can take those out of your index, when they get rebalanced on a quarterly basis, that's been our approach and that approach has worked this year.
 So that's our favorite approach, I guess I would say, in dealing with volatility.
 It’s not to be overcautious at a portfolio construction level, but to make sure that the individual strategies you're investing in make sense.

 GURUSHINA: Jan, there's been a lot of interesting developments in 2019, a lot of upheavals, a wave of populism sweeping whole countries and even continents.
 What do you think is the most interesting or investible trend going into 2020?